davdar/maam/writeup/paper.markdown

 These three resulting structures, `AΣ`, `AΣ⸢fs⸣` and `AΣ⸢fi⸣`, capture the essence of path-sensitive, flow-sensitive and flow-insensitive iteration, and arise naturally from `AM`, `AM⸢fs⸣` and `AM⸢fi⸣`, which each have monadic structure.
-We only describe `AM⸢fi⸣` directly in this section; a more compositional variant of `AM⸢fs⸣` will be recovered in Section
+We only describe `AM⸢fi⸣` directly in this section; more compositional versions of each of these monads are described in Section
-\ref{a-compositional-monadic-framework}.
+\ref{a-compositional-monadic-framework}, from which `AΣ⸢fs⸣` and `AΣ⸢fi⸣` can
+be recovered.

 ## Flow Insensitive Monad